compose-generator/compose-generator/predefined-services/README.md

 - `dir` - Name of the directory, the template is located in e.g.: `1_lamp`
 - `type` - Type of the service.
 One of: `proxy`, `tls-helper`, `frontend`, `backend`, `database` or `db-admin-tool`
 - `preselected` - Conditional string which defines, whether a service is initially selected in the list or not.
+- `exampleAppInitCmd` - String array of Linux commands, which get executed in a [containerized environment](https://github.com/compose-generator/toolbox).
+This list of commands are meant to be used for generating example projects or similar.
+Note that the commands are getting executed in an Alpine Linux container, so make sure to only use commands which are compatible with Alpine.
 - `files` - List of important files the template comes with.
 For example the compose file or certain Dockerfiles.
 	- `path`: Path to a particular file
 	- `type`: Type of the file.
 Needs to be one of: `service`, `env`, `docs`, `docker`, `config`